fara-pug/fara-pug/index.md

 did in (what to me were) 'the nightmare versions' released some years ago.

-Combat in FARA can be freaky cool, and as long as you prioritize survival over your macho, you'll manage to escape and appreciate the insurance that having even a single gulp of [water](#org578b2aa) with you for that one time where its quicker to drink and dash than it is to walk.
-But there's always [this](#orgb5599cf).
+Combat in FARA can be freaky cool, and as long as you prioritize survival over your macho, you'll manage to escape and appreciate the insurance that having a piece of [fruit](#orga5de4d5), or a gulp of [[Bottles][water] with you for that one time where its quicker to drink and hide thant to dash and walk.
+There's are always [surprises](#orgdd0ad1b)!

-<a id="orge5fa5a1"></a>
+<a id="orgbfaf178"></a>

 ## Finding things in daylight vision

+Update: The magic# for small items is four.
+Also zipping around the map with the mouse is really fun now.
+Please keep these things in mind if/as you mark up your map to insure that you really find everything like this.
+If you see that NPC's have moved about from where you last had them **/slw** waypointed, use the next item find quest to update your waypoints and you'll not just find the balls of wax, but the guy you need to give that nose-ring too with ease.

+check how many spaces you can move without stopping when zipping around the map by placing a small item somewhere and counting. use one color for that.

+npcs you can see at +- 10 range. use another color to mark all the places to click and find everyone in town fast.

+&#x2013;

 Small things on the ground can be seen up to 5 spaces away in a straight line, but only 3 spaces diagonally.
 This is true in town and in wilderness maps.